These Are Special Times: Promotion

 Dion promoted the album in the United States with a television special which aired on CBS on 25 November 1998.
 It included two musical guests: Andrea Bocelli on "The Prayer" and Rosie O'Donnell on "Do You Hear What I Hear?".
 Dion also performed album tracks ("O Holy Night", "These Are the Special Times"), her number-one hits ("The Power of Love", "Because You Loved Me", "My Heart Will Go On"), as well as favorites ("Let's Talk About Love", "The First Time Ever I Saw Your Face").
 These Are Special Times was a television ratings champion, ranking number-one for the night and drawing an audience of more than sixteen million viewers.
 The show was nominated for two Emmy Awards.
 Celine Dion and Andrea Bocelli also performed "The Prayer" at the 41st Grammy Awards on 24 February 1999 and at the 71st Academy Awards on 21 March 1999.

 Singles

 "I'm Your Angel" was released as the first single from the album.
 It became Dion's fourth number-one on the US Billboard Hot 100, topping the chart for six consecutive weeks.
-On 9 December 1998, it was certified Platinum by the RIAA for shipment of one million copies in the United States.
+On 9 December 1998, it was certified platinum by the RIAA for shipments of one million copies in the United States.
 The song was also successful in Europe, peaking at number three in the United Kingdom.

-In March 1999, "The Prayer" (duet with Andrea Bocelli) was sent to adult contemporary radio stations in the United States and peaked at number twenty-two on the Hot Adult Contemporary Tracks.
+In March 1999, "The Prayer" (duet with Andrea Bocelli) was sent to adult contemporary radio stations in the United States and peaked at number twenty-two on Hot Adult Contemporary Tracks.
 In February 2008, Dion recorded a live version of this song in a duet with Josh Groban.
 Thanks to the digital sales, the track entered the Billboard Hot 100 at number seventy.